clifforj/chef/README.md

 Usage
 ---
+Host a copy of Chef.js customised for your bookmarklet.
 The following code needs to be added as a bookmark/link on your browser/page with `http://yourdomain/` replaced with wherever your are hosting Chef.js.
 Once this is done, clicking the bookmark/link will cause Chef.js to run and your bookmarklet to load.

 ```javascript
 javascript:(function(){var head=document.getElementsByTagName('head')[0],script=document.createElement('script');script.type='text/javascript';script.src='http://yourdomain/chef.js?' + Math.floor(Math.random()*99999);head.appendChild(script);})(); void 0